kledsonhugo/azure-ado-selfagent/README.md

 13. Go to your **Organization settings**, select **Agent pools** and select **ACI-pool**.

-14. You should now see your AKS pods connected in the **Agents** menu.
+14. You should now see your ACI container connected in the **Agents** menu.

     ![ADO agent connected](/images/aci-agent_connected.png)